unmtransinfo/TICTAC/README.md

 # Clinicaltrials.gov analytics

-Includes cheminformatics and medical terms text mining.
+Mining ClinicalTrials.gov for target hypotheses, with strong cheminformatics and medical terms text mining, from NextMove Software.

 ---